Dadangdut33/Misaka-10032/README.md

      1. You should probably change the [about](https://github.com/Dadangdut33/Misaka-10032/blob/main/modules/general/commands/info_bot/about.js) info commands
      2. You can also changed the [haiku detection](https://github.com/Dadangdut33/Misaka-10032/blob/main/modules/general/events/msgListener.js) settings, i turn up the sensitivity cause it's not really working in the language that i use (Indonesia)
      3. There is also meme responses from the same file, you can also change it.
 The response are located in [here](https://github.com/Dadangdut33/Misaka-10032/blob/main/modules/general/events/bot-response.js)
+     4. The bot have activity that changes every 15 minutes, you can change the settting in start.
+For the activity you can change it [here](https://github.com/Dadangdut33/Misaka-10032/blob/main/modules/general/events/bot-activity.js)

+## Questions?
+Feel free to ask me if you have any questions

 ## Disclaimer
 You can use this however you want, but please don't use it for evil lol.\
+Also, originally i used an open source template for this discord bot but i can't remember the link of the repository.
+I'm really sorry that i cannot link it.
+If you are the owner of that repo and you want me to link it or please message me.\
 P.S.\
 The code is not really that great, i'm just gonna give an early warning xD\
 Also special thanks to [@dameeraf](https://github.com/dameeraf) for the help on genshin commands